iamvery/feenix/README.md

 ### The Controller

-It would be unwhieldy define the behavior of every route in the router.
+It would be unwhieldy to define the behavior of every route in the router.
 Controllers give you a mechanism of collecting related functions into modules as destinations for routed requests.
 Continue to iterate on you app by extracting response-building logic to a controller.
 Your router should call your controller.

 ```diff
  # your_app/router.ex